Unraveling the Quantum Mpemba Effect on Markovian Open Quantum Systems: Collective Decay and Decoherence-Free Subspaces

-Next, the behavior of the model regarding the size of the system was probed.
+Next, the behavior of the model was probed with respect to the size of the system.
 Here we see that the effect still holds, as shown in Fig.~\ref{extremempembat1}.
 These results provide evidence that one can exploit decoherence-free subspaces as a mechanism to arrive at the quantum Mpemba effect for both few- and many-body systems.